MIC-DKFZ/nnUNet/readme.md

 During training it is often useful to watch the progress.
 We therefore recommend that you have a look at the generated progress.png when running the first training.
 It will be updated after each epoch.

+Training times largely depend on the GPU.
+The smallest GPU we recommend for training is the Nvidia RTX 2080ti.
+With this GPU (and pytorch compiled with cuDNN 8.0.2), all network trainings take less than 2 days.

 #### Multi GPU training